swiftlang/swift/docs/ErrorHandling.md

 The final two classes of error are outside the scope of this proposal.
-A **universal error** is theoretically recoverable, but by its nature the language can\'t help the programmer anticipate where it will come from.
+A **universal error** is theoretically recoverable, but by its nature the language can't help the programmer anticipate where it will come from.
 A **logic failure** arises from a programmer mistake and should not be recoverable at all.
 In our system, these kinds of errors are reported either with Objective-C/C++ exceptions or simply by logging a message